oliviaaheng/robochaser/README.md

 found in the notebook.

 #### YoloV3 Mimic
-Our attempt to recreate the YoloV3 architechture in python using tensorflow and train it on our custom model.
-It contains two versions, of which finder tries to accurately model YoloV3's structure of a feature extraction backbone connected to 3 different sizes of image detection in a feature pyramid network.
+Our attempt to recreate the YoloV3 architecture in python using TensorFlow and train it on our custom model.
+It contains two versions, of which the finder tries to accurately model YoloV3's structure of a feature extraction backbone connected to 3 different sizes of image detection in a feature pyramid network.